Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/07_transactions.md

 ### Write Skew and Phantoms

-e.g. Imagine that Alice and Bob are two on-call doctors for a shift.
-Both are feeling unwell, so they both decide to request leave.
+e.g. Alice and Bob are two on-call doctors for a shift.
 They happen to click the button to go off call at the same time.
 What happens next?

 Alice: